Hout/JHDate/README.md

 - Use the object as an NSDate.
 I.e. as an absolute time.
 - Contains a date (NSDate), a calendar (NSCalendar) and a timeZone (NSTimeZone) property
-- Offers many NSDate, NSCalendar & NSDateComponent vars & funcs
+- Offers all NSDate & NSDateComponent vars & methods
-- Initialise a date with many combinations of components
+- Initialise a date with any combination of components
 - Use default values for initialisation if desired
-- Date is fixed, calendar & time zone can be changed, properties change along
+- Calendar & time zone can be changed, properties change along
+- Default date is `NSDate()`
+- Default calendar is `NSCalendar.currentCalendar()`
+- Default time zone is `NSTimeZone.localTimeZone()`
 - Implements the Comparable protocol betwen dates with operators.
 E.g. `==, !=, <, >, <=, >=`
 - implements date addition and subtraction operators with date components.
 E.g. `date + 2.days`